kaushikd1234/general-architecture-guidelines/ddd-related.md

 https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-decomposing-monoliths/strangler-fig.html
 #### Decompose by transactions
 https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-decomposing-monoliths/decompose-transactions.html
+#### decompose by domain example
+Decomposing a monolithic application by domain-driven design patterns involves breaking down the application into smaller, more manageable parts based on the distinct domains or business functions they serve.
+This approach helps in improving scalability, maintainability, and development agility.
+Here's a step-by-step guide to decompose a monolithic application by domain:

+Identify Domains: Understand the various domains or business areas that the application serves.
+Domains could be related to user management, authentication, product catalog, order processing, billing, etc.

+Analyze Dependencies: Analyze the dependencies between different components/modules within the monolith.
+Identify areas where there are tight couplings or where changes in one part of the application affect other parts.

+Domain-Driven Design (DDD):

+Bounded Contexts: Define bounded contexts for each domain.
+A bounded context is a specific boundary within which a particular domain model and its associated terminology apply.
+It helps in keeping the domain models isolated and focused.
+Aggregate Roots: Within each bounded context, identify aggregate roots.
+An aggregate root is an entity that serves as a gateway to a group of related entities.
+It helps in maintaining consistency and transactional integrity within a domain.
+Entities and Value Objects: Identify entities (objects with a distinct identity) and value objects (immutable objects without a distinct identity) within each domain.
+Decompose by Microservices or Modules:

+Microservices Approach: Decompose the monolith into microservices based on domain boundaries.
+Each microservice is responsible for a specific domain or subdomain.
+Module Approach: If microservices are not feasible, decompose the monolith into modules based on domain boundaries.
+Each module encapsulates the logic related to a specific domain.
+Define APIs and Contracts: Clearly define APIs and contracts between different modules or microservices.
+This ensures that communication between components is well-defined and loosely coupled.

+Data Management:

+Database Per Service: If using microservices, consider adopting a database per service approach where each microservice has its own database.
+This helps in maintaining data isolation and autonomy.
+Shared Database with Schema per Service: If using modules within a monolith, consider maintaining a shared database but with separate schemas for each module/domain.
+Implement and Refactor: Implement the decomposition strategy by creating new microservices/modules or refactoring existing codebase.
+Gradually migrate functionality from the monolith to the new architecture.

+Testing and Deployment: Test each microservice/module independently to ensure its functionality.
+Implement continuous integration and deployment pipelines to automate the deployment process.

+Monitoring and Management: Implement monitoring and management solutions to track the performance and health of each microservice/module.
+Use tools for logging, tracing, and monitoring to detect and diagnose issues.

+Iterate and Improve: Continuously iterate on the architecture based on feedback and changing requirements.
+Refactor, optimize, and evolve the system over time to adapt to new business needs.

 #### Domain-Driven Design (DDD)
 this is an architectural approach and methodology for designing complex software systems based on a deep understanding of the business domain.
 It was introduced by Eric Evans in his book "Domain-Driven Design: Tackling Complexity in the Heart of Software."
 DDD emphasizes the importance of focusing on the core domain and modeling it explicitly within the software system.